flyingwhale/poc/README.markdown

 ## Description

-The aim of this project is to create an easy to use generic output caching component for  PHP applications.
+The aim of this project is to create an easy to use but really flexible generic output caching component for  PHP applications.
+The framework is plugin based, so it is really easy to extend and use.

 ## Features

  * Caching of the output on certain circumstances that you define
  * Cache invalidation by TTL (of course)
- * Blacklisting / cache invalidation by application state
+ * Blacklisting caches by application state.
- * Blacklisting by Output content

  * For caching it utilizes many interface, those are:
    * Memcached
    * Redis
    * MongoDb
    * It's own filesystem based engine.

- * APC (experimental, performs and works well on a webserver, but unfortunately the CLI interface is not behaves like it should and cannot be unit tested properly so I don't include it in the master)
+ * Plugins:
+   * Blacklisting by Output content (plugin)
+   * Html output minification (plugin)
+   * Logging with monolog (plugin)

    * Cache tagging
-    * For this feature we utilize MySQL, but more are coming
+     * For this feature we utilize Doctrine2, Mysql and Sqlite is supported at the moment
      * Cache Invalidation by tags
      * Minimal overhead on the performance
      * Easy (one line) to turn off/on
      * Controls headers

 Even more features are coming, so stay tuned.